momentino/playpen-baselines/README.md

 **The following baselines are currently implemented:**
 - **ZeroShotLLMAgent**: a simple LLM agent with no training logic.
 It is suitable for performing zero-shot inference on already existing LLMs.
+# How to use
+First of all, create your own conda environment
+`conda create --name playpen_baselines python=3.10.15`

+Then, install the requirements
+`pip install -r requirements.txt`
 # How to run the baselines
 ## ZeroShotLLMAgent